PlantWire/server/README.md

 ## For Users:
 [Latest Build](https://gitlab.dev.ifs.hsr.ch/epj/2020/pwire/pwire-server/-/jobs/artifacts/master/raw/exe/build/pwire-server?job=build_prod)
 ### Configuration
-The Server has to be configured by the `config.ini` file which has to be located in the same directory as the executable.
+The Server has to be configured by the `pwire-server.cfg` file which has to be located in the same directory as the executable.
 The file looks like this:
 ```ini
 [general]